Franz Ferdinand and his wife Sophie leave the Sarajevo Town Hall on 28 June 1914, five minutes before the

 Background

 The real-life inspiration for Vaněk is without Jan Vaněk.
 Like his literary counterpart he was a "drogista" from Kralupy and served as a staff sergeant in Infanterieregiment Nr.
 91, and in the same company as Jaroslav Hašek.
 Amongst the "models" for characters in The Good Soldier Švejk Vaněk is probably the person that shows the most similarities with his literary counterpart.
-The only striking difference is that Hašek assigned the literary Vaněk a trait that the "model" didn't have: addiction to alcohol.
+The most striking difference is that Hašek assigned the literary Vaněk a trait that the "model" didn't have: addiction to alcohol.
+Nor did he serve by Dukla as units from IR91 never operated at this section of the front.

 Quote(s) from the novel